Best Camera for Hiking

-How can I protect my camera while traveling?
+How can I protect my camera while travelling?

 To protect your camera while travelling – especially if you’re outdoors hiking – invest in a good camera bag or backpack that’s sturdy and weatherproof.
 Carry a rain shield for shooting in inclement weather, and always be careful of dust while changing lenses outdoors.